diwakar2905/eDOC_Doctor-Appointment-System/README.md

-2.2 Software Architectural Design
+2.2 Software Architectural Design:
 The system is built with a multi-tier architecture, ensuring a clear separation of concerns and scalability:

 1. Presentation Layer (Frontend):
 a) Built using HTML and CSS to provide a user-friendly interface.
 b) ReactJS or Vue.js could be added for a dynamic, responsive experience.
 c) Displays the appointment calendar, booking options, and the chatbot interface.

 2. Application Layer (Backend):
 a) Built using Node.js with Express for handling HTTP requests and managing sessions.
 b) RESTful API design to interact between the frontend and the database.
 c) Integration with Google Cloud OAuth for secure login and authentication.

 3. Database Layer:
 a) A Relational Database (e.g., MySQL, PostgreSQL) stores patient and doctor data, appointment schedules, and medical histories.
 b) The system should use SQL queries to fetch, insert, update, or delete data based on user actions.
 c) MongoDB could be considered for more flexibility with unstructured data.

 4. Real-Time Layer:
 a) A chatbot powered by AI/ML models that can help patients with appointment bookings, FAQs, and other queries.
 b) Socket.io or similar technology can be used to facilitate real- time communication.

 5. Security Layer:
 a) User authentication via Google Cloud OAuth for secure login.
 b) SSL/TLS encryption to protect data during transmission.
 c) Role-based access control (RBAC) to ensure that only authorized users (doctors, admin, patients) can access sensitive data.

 6. Deployment:
 a) Hosted on a cloud platform (e.g., AWS, Google Cloud) to ensure scalability and availability.